Anglia-Ruskin-IoT-Labs/imirror/README.md

 Install script dependencies:

-due to some pip errors recently we're usng explicit install (20/07/18)

 ```bash
 cd skill-server-imirror && sudo pip3 install -r requirements.txt
 ```

 ## Get API keys:
-Go to [IpStack](https://ipstack.com/signup/free) and sign up for a free account.
+Go to [IpStack](https://ipstack.com/signup/free) and sign up for a free developer account.
-Go to [darksky.net](https://darksky.net/dev/) and sign up for a developer account.
+Go to [darksky.net](https://darksky.net/dev/) and sign up for a free developer account.

 Edit **interface.py** and replace the contents of WEATHER_API_TOKEN with the secret key provided on [Darksky's account page](https://darksky.net/dev/account/).
 Edit **interface.py** and replace the contents of LOCATION_API_TOKEN with the secret key provided on [IpStack's account page](https://ipstack.com/quickstart/).